The Absolute Grothendieck Conjecture is false for Fargues-Fontaine Curves: Introduction

 This is known to be true and has been extended to include finite and $p$-adic fields thanks to the remarkable works of Hiroaki Nakamura \cite{nakamura90b} (the genus zero hyperbolic case), \cite{pop94} (the birational case), Akio Tamagawa \cite{tamagawa97-gconj}, Shinichi Mochizuki \cite{mochizuki96-gconj} (finite fields and number fields) and \cite{mochizuki99} ($p$-adic fields).
 The formulation of Grothendieck's conjecture considered above is the simplest (and is adequate for the present paper), but let me say that there are other variants of the (absolute) Grothendieck Conjecture which are also considered in the literature on this subject and the aforementioned papers will serve as a starting point for the interested reader.

-Let me point out that while Mochizuki has established (see \cite{mochizuki99}) that the Grothendieck conjecture holds for smooth, hyperbolic curves over isomorphic $p$-adic fields and also proved that the absolute Grothendieck Conjecture is true for smooth, hyperbolic curves of strict Belyi Type (see \cite[Corollary 2.12]{mochizuki07-cuspidalizations-proper-hyperbolic}), on the other hand in \cite[Remark 1.3.5.1]{mochizuki04} Mochizuki has suggested that the (absolute) Grothendieck conjecture may be false for hyperbolic curves over arbitrary (i.e. non-isomorphic) $p$-adic fields.
+Let me point out that Mochizuki has established (see \cite{mochizuki99}) that the relative Grothendieck conjecture holds for smooth, hyperbolic curves over a $p$-adic field, and has also proved that the absolute Grothendieck Conjecture is true for smooth, hyperbolic curves of strict Belyi Type (see \cite[Corollary 2.12]{mochizuki07-cuspidalizations-proper-hyperbolic}).
 Note that a hyperbolic curve of strict Belyi Type (\cite[Definition~2.9]{mochizuki07-cuspidalizations-proper-hyperbolic}) is necessarily an affine hyperbolic curve by definition, while the examples of this paper (Theorem~\ref{th:gconj}, Theorem~\ref{th:gconj-nontrivial-pi}) are complete curves (in the sense that the degree of the divisor of any non-constant meromorphic function is zero--see \cite[D\'efinition~5.1.3]{fargues-fontaine} and \cite[Th\'eor\`eme~5.2.7]{fargues-fontaine}).

+In \cite[Remark 1.3.5.1]{mochizuki04} it was suggested that the absolute Grothendieck conjecture may be false for hyperbolic curves over $p$-adic fields.
+However, in correspondence (2021), Mochizuki has reminded me that \cite[Remark 1.3.5.1]{mochizuki04} was made in relation to what was known at the time that paper was written.
+Subsequent works (\cite[Corollary 2.12]{mochizuki07-cuspidalizations-proper-hyperbolic} and \cite{murotani}) have raised the possibility that the absolute Grothendieck conjecture for hyperbolic curves over $p$-adic fields may very well be true.

 {\mathscr{D}^{irrat}} {\mathscr{D}^{irrat}_{hyp}} {{\rm Proj}}

 Now consider the class $\cdi$ of separated schemes $X$ satisfying the following:

 \benum[label={\bf (D.\arabic{*}}),leftmargin=3\parindent] \item $X$ is a Dedekind scheme i.e. one dimensional, Noetherian, and regular. \item $X=\proj(R)$ for a graded ring $R=\oplus_{n\geq 0}R_n$ generated by degree one elements over $R_0$, and let $\O_X(1)$ be the tautological line bundle given by this grading. \item $H^1(X,\O_X(-1))\neq 0$. \eenum